Rei-SwitchBot/faq/en-us-second-reply/Hub Series.md

 - For "Others" modes and custom-added buttons, it is not possible to set the button name as a number from 1 to 100.
 Example: Button name: 1 (x), Button name: N1 (√)

+---
+### How do I check the temperature and humidity with SwitchBot Hub Mini Matter Enabled?

+You can check the temperature and humidity with SwitchBot Hub Mini Matter Enabled by using Hub 2's charging cable.
+Currently, this cable is not sold separately, but we are happy to provide it for free.
+Since it ships from our Hong Kong warehouse, a shipping fee (which varies by destination) will apply.
+If you'd like to request it, please contact us and we'll provide a shipping quote.
+Also, to help us arrange the shipment quickly, please provide the following details:
+- Purchase channel
+- Order ID
+- Recipient's full name
+- Phone number
+- Country
+- Street address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order